 While Adella says softly to me, still weeping, “I can’t run unless you’re holding my hand”.

 I don’t have a crust of bread to give her, let alone sweets for her journey.
-The chocolates and almonds are all gone.
+The chocolates and almonds are gone.

 She slowly gets off the bed then, walks out the door, and sets out across that barren field all by herself, head held down.
 I stare out the window watching her, my heart breaking, my throat constricting.
 She is trailing so far behind the others.